The Beginning

 The where took some figuring out.

 Two vehicles.
 Mom and the three boys in the minivan.
-Dad and Bear in the pickup.
+Dad and Bear in the pickup, Bear riding shotgun the whole way east.

 Bear, at this point in his life, was not yet Grandpa Bear.
 He was just Bear.
-A solid, brown, middle-aged mutt with a graying muzzle that hadn’t fully gone gray yet, and a personality that could best be described as patient with reservations.
+A solid, brown, young mutt in the prime of his life, and a personality that could best be described as patient with reservations.
 He had been with the family since the oldest boy was a year old.
 He had survived the arrival of the middle boy.
 He had survived the arrival of the youngest boy, which had been harder.
-He had survived three small humans climbing on him, pulling his ears, dressing him in things, and once — memorably — trying to ride him like a horse.
+He had survived three small humans climbing on him, pulling his ears, dressing him in things, and once, memorably, trying to ride him like a horse.

 Dad opened the passenger door of the pickup.
 Bear looked at the seat.
 Bear looked at Dad.
 Bear looked at the seat again, with the expression of a dog who had not been consulted about any of this and who was reserving the right to file a complaint later.